t2k/backbone.marionette-RequireJS/readme.md

 To begin using coffee-script in this project:
 ~~~
-$ coffee -o assetAMD/js/ -cw assetAMD/js/
+$ coffee -o assetsAMD/js/ -cw assetsAMD/js/
 ~~~
 Now, all changes to any .coffee file is automatically compiled to javascipt.
-For more coffescript usage info go to the source: [coffeescript.org](http://coffeescript.org) and to help convert your existing javascripts to CoffeeScript: __go here [js2coffee.org](http://js2coffee.org)__
+For more coffescript usage info go to the source: [coffeescript.org](http://coffeescript.org) and to help convert your existing javascript to CoffeeScript: __go here [js2coffee.org](http://js2coffee.org)__

 ###config
 The __config__ folder holds global application level configuration for __underscore templatesettings__, __marionette templatecache__ and a custom __Marionette.Region.Dialog__